jadonburgardt/Brainwave-site/README.md

+##Brainwave

-Brainwave - A modern UI/UX intensive website for a (FAKE) AI website.
+A modern UI/UX intensive website for a (FAKE) AI website.

 A modern landing page for a (fake) AI business.
 It uses modern visual tricks like parallax scrolling and the popular new bentobox structure!
 This website uses the most modern technologies for satisfying UI/UX.
 Built with React, Vite and Tailwind.